filipecsoares/todo-server/README.md

 This project was developed using the Rust programming language and several of its libraries for web development, including:

+- **Actix Web**: A powerful, pragmatic, and extremely fast web framework for Rust.
 - **Rocket**: A web framework for Rust that makes it simple to write fast, secure, and reliable web applications.
 - **Diesel**: A safe, extensible ORM and Query Builder for Rust.
 - **Tera**: A template engine inspired by Jinja2 and Django Templates.